 - Moza Mini-S Essential: With a carrying capacity of 260g, the Mini-S Essential is an excellent pick if you prefer a larger phone.
 It’s plastic, but it offers plenty of features and a comfortable ergonomic grip.

-- Feiyutech Vimble 2S: The low weight limit of 150g makes the Vimble 2S a great pick for small phone lovers.
-Its extendable arm is an excellent addition, and it opens up plenty of new angles.
+- Feiyutech Vimble 3: The extendable arm is an excellent addition, and it opens up plenty of new angles.
 It also offers much more versatility, controls, and additional accessories.

 DJI Osmo Mobile 5: The best folding gimbal

 DJI’s Osmo Mobile 5 just barely missed out on our top spot, mainly because it is a bit too pricey.
 The OM 5 features a folding design that earns top marks for portability and sets it apart from most other gimbals on the market.
 It’s super portable, and even has a built-in extension rod that turns it into a selfie stick.

 - Excellent folding design